openssl/openssl/doc/designs/quic-design/server/quic-polling.md

 **Q. Why does this event type need to be distinct from `EC`?**

-A. An application which is not immediately concerned by the failure of an indiivdual connection likely still needs to be notified if an entire port fails.
+A. An application which is not immediately concerned by the failure of an individual connection likely still needs to be notified if an entire port fails.

 #### `EC`, `ECD`: Exception on Connection (/Drained)